coderanger/coderanger.net/content/posts/serverspec-chef-11.md

 [Serverspec](http://serverspec.org/) is a server testing library used often with Test-Kitchen, through the [busser-serverspec](https://github.com/test-kitchen/busser-serverspec) plugin.
-Serverspec uses and internal helper gem called `specinfra` that implements much of the heavy lifting of the different types of checks that Serverspec offers.
+Serverspec uses an internal helper gem called `specinfra` that implements much of the heavy lifting of the different types of checks that Serverspec offers.
 While Test-Kitchen uses Serverspec in `exec` mode for local execution, it also supports an SSH-based remote execution mode using Ruby's